logan-bobo/rds_auto_encrypt/README.md

-# RDS_Encrypt
+# RDS Encrypt
 A tool used to encrypt RDS instances that were previously created with an unencrypted EBS volume

 Currently it is a strenious process to encrypt an unencrypted RDS instance.
-This tool automates the process.
+This tool automates that process.
 It will even handle the process of creating an encryption key in AWS KMS should you not provide one to the script.

-## The following actions are taken
+## The following actions are taken in your AWS account
  - Snapshot your desired instance
  - Name the snapshot
  - Copy the snapshot to the region your RDS instance currently exists in
- - Encrypt the snapshot on copy with a encryption key
+ - Encrypt the snapshot on copy with an encryption key
- - Rename your instance to rds-old
+ - Rename your instance to `"RDS-OLD"`
  - Create a new encrypted instance with the origonal name using the encrypted snapshot
  - point any Route 53 records pointing to the old endpoint to the new
- - Remove the old RDS instance
+ - Remove the old RDS instance (optional)

 Where you once had an unencrypted RDS instance is a newly created, encrypted instance that is a replica of the origonal and all of the data held.